 This was no ordinary Moscow May Day Parade, and how we ended up marching in it is a bit surreal.

-May Day or Labour day in Russia is on May 1.
-It’s a day of celebration for workers and unions.
 The annual May Day Parade marches from around the corner of our hotel to Red Square.
-And this year both President Dmitri A. Medvedev and Prime Minister Vladimir V. Putin have joined the march.
-The last time leaders joined was 1996.
+And this year, both President Dmitri A. Medvedev and Prime Minister Vladimir Putin joined the march.
+Prior to today, the last time leaders joined was in 1996.

-The problem, we were not allowed to leave.
 Apparently, we had entered the parade route along with tens of thousands of other people.
 Only they wanted to be here.

-Naturally, we made the best of it, unsure of what we would find.
-We marched alongside the unionist, even waving at those up on the stage when we reached Red Square.
 The concierge called it a demonstration, a day for the people.
-For those who work in the factories, those who go to school, those who work anywhere.
-A day of celebration.
+For those who work in the factories, those who go to school, and those who work anywhere.
+It’s a day of celebration.
 The parade was colourful and festive.

 Security was high in Moscow.
 Honestly, it was greater than any security I have ever seen.
 We had no problems.

-Clearly, we were on the wrong side, but we were not about to do anything about it at this point, so we marched along, we passed a metro station, then another, then we reached the grand stand, where a row of “important people” stood and waved at the crowd.
+Clearly, we were on the wrong side, but we were not about to do anything about it at this point, so we marched along, we passed a metro station, then another, then we reached the grandstand, where a row of “important people” stood and waved at the crowd.
 (I asked who they were and “important people” is what I was told).

 Tony Payne